voqtuyen/CDCN-Face-Anti-Spoofing.pytorch/docs/loss.md

-# Loss function for face anti spoofing
+# Proposed loss for face anti spoofing

 This documents aims to summarize the depth loss proposed by Zezheng Wang, Chenxu Zhao, Yunxiao Qin, Qiusheng Zhou,Guojun Qi, Jun Wan, Zhen Lei in their paper: *Exploiting temporal and depth information for multi-frame face anti-spoofing*